gohugoio/hugo/content/en/templates/output-formats.md

 **Note:**

 - It is possible to add custom media types or change the defaults; e.g., if you want to change the suffix for `text/html` to `asp`.
-- `Suffixes` are the values that will be used for URLs and filenames for that media type in Hugo.
+- `Suffixes` are the values that will be used for URLs and file names for that media type in Hugo.
 - The `Type` is the identifier that must be used when defining new/custom `Output Formats` (see below).
 - The full set of media types will be registered in Hugo's built-in development server to make sure they are recognized by the browser.